rycus86/blog-content/posts/015_Podlike_use_cases.md

 If we can run co-located containers on Docker Swarm mode, what can we use them for?
 This post goes through a few made-up example stacks, and explains the setup and configuration of the components within the sort-of pods.

 Hopefully, you've read the [previous post](TODO), which introduced [Podlike](https://github.com/rycus86/podlike), an application that attempts to emulate some of the features you'd get from a Kubernetes [pod](TODO docs), implemented for Docker containers managed by Swarm mode.
 In the intro, I've tried to explain the concepts and the design behind it, but haven't showed any concrete examples for use-cases I think *"pods"* can be useful, so I'll do it in this post.
 We're going to start with smaller examples, focusing on one or two features you get from tightly coupled containers, then we're off to deeper waters with larger, and sadly, more complex stacks.
+You can find instructions on how to run them either on your machine or on the [Docker Playground](https://labs.play-with-docker.com/) in the [examples](https://github.com/rycus86/podlike/tree/master/examples) section of the project on GitHub.

 The applications are small Python web servers or standalone programs in most cases, that only serve demonstration purposes, they're not implemented to have any usefulness (TODO spelling) or value really.
 What I'm focusing on, is what can you get from external components carrying logic you can avoid adding to the application itself, and what are the minimal changes to the app if any.
 Most of the examples, if not all of them, can be implemented in different ways that would probably make more sense, I'll try to call them out, so take these as an alternative option for running multiple services that need to work together in some ways.